kazemnejad/jekyll-course-website-template/_assignments/hw2.md

 The primary goal of this assignment is to seamlessly blend an object or texture from a source image into a target image.
 The simplest method would be to just copy and paste the pixels from one image directly into the other.
 Unfortunately, this will create very noticeable seams, even if the backgrounds are well-matched.
 How can we get rid of these seams without doing too much perceptual damage to the source region?`

-One way to approach this is to use the Laplacian pyramid blending technique we implemented for the last project (and you will compare your new results to the one you got from Laplacian blending).
-Here we take a different approach.
-The insight we will use is that people often care much more about the gradient of an image than the overall intensity.
+Here we take the following approach: The insight we will use is that people often care much more about the gradient of an image than the overall intensity.
 So we can set up the problem as finding values for the target pixels that maximally preserve the gradient of the source region without changing any of the background pixels.
 Note that we are making a deliberate decision here to ignore the overall intensity!
 So a green hat could turn red, but it will still look like a hat.

 We can formulate our objective as a least squares problem.
 Given the pixel intensities of the source image "s" and of the target image "t", we want to solve for new intensity values "v" within the source region "S":
 {% include image.html url="/static_files/assignments/hw2/poissonblend_eq.png" height=50 %}